Another thread about processed food....

 1) What made you want to change?

-I immediately felt so much better
+I immediately felt so much better5) Did you manage to stick to it?

 Me Absolutely yes!!
 My ex not so much.
 He was/is too addicted to junk food.
 I have been eating this way for a year and a half.
 95% of my grocery shopping is the outside of the store.
 The "only" processed food that I eat would be Dreamfields pasta.
 I feel sooo much better.
 Food tastes better and I LOVE the creativity that comes with taking a recipe that I see somewhere and making it fit my dietary needs.
 I make my own cookies, ice cream and crackers.
-I have never felt deprived one time.
+I have never felt deprived one time.0 -

 Fear of GMOs and wanting to know where my food comes from.
 I am a huge localvore and the thought of giving my hard earned grocery money to a farmer up the road is more appealing to me than lining the coffers of Kraft, Nabisco, etc.